Mouse DPI Analyzer

 How to Stay Consistent When You Switch Games or Mice

 The same logic applies when you swap mice.
-Two mice, both labeled 800 DPI, can deliver slightly different true outputs, as any mouse DPI analyzer will confirm.
-Run a fresh mouse DPI check on every new device before you touch a single in-game slider, and your baseline stays intact from day one.
+Two mice, both labeled 800 DPI, can deliver slightly different true outputs, as any mouse dpi analyzer will confirm.
+Run a fresh mouse dpi check on every new device before you touch a single in-game slider, and your baseline stays intact from day one.

 How the DPI Analyzer Calculates Your True Result